liferay-labs/pulpo-docs/src/pages/docs/account_segments/index.md

 ## The Account Segment Model

-Account Segments are a complex entity that defines aggregations of Accounts.
+Account Segments are aggregations of Accounts.

 These aggregations can be:
 * Dynamic: A Variable set of accounts matching a certain condition (filter) belong to the Account Segment.